 She has set up her thriving practice in the Santa Clarita Valley, the northernmost part of Los Angeles County.
-There, she works with adults and older adolescents in issues of trauma, grief, job burnout, and women's issues.
+There, she works with adults and adolescents in issues of trauma, grief, mood disorders, and women's issues.

 Dr. Ramquist works collaboratively with her patients to provide interventions that are evidence-based (i.e., scientifically proven to work well with people who have had similar difficulties in life).
 She has specialized training and certification in Cognitive Processing Therapy and has seen life-giving changes in her patients through utilizing this technique with combat veterans, witnesses of war crimes, and victims of assault and rape.

 In addition to practicing clinical psychology, Dr. Ramquist enjoys teaching undergraduates and graduates.
-She currently is an Associate Adjunct Professor at The Chicago School of Professional Psychology, and has taught psychology courses at Indiana University-South Bend, the University of Notre Dame, and Biola University.
+She currently is an Associate Adjunct Professor at The Chicago School of Professional Psychology, and has taught undergraduate and graduate psychology courses at Indiana University, the University of Notre Dame, and Biola University.